solana-foundation/solana-improvement-documents/proposals/0061-fair-congestion-control.md

 This rate-limiting gets enforced only when the cluster deemed to be congested, meaning no idling block space is wasted when not congested.
-Also, those increased `base_cu_price`s will be decreased exponentially in terms of consumed CUs in a block, as soon as its address-specific CUs remain to be unchanged due to the temporal stalemate of relevant transaction processing.
+Also, those exponentially-increased `base_cu_price`s will be decreased exponentially likewise in terms of consumed CUs in a block (= `block_cu`), as long as its address-specific CUs (= `address_cu`) remain to be unchanged due to the temporal stalemate of relevant transaction processing.
 Collectively, each addresses get equal amount of opportunity to execute transactions in round-robin fashion, assuming no priority-fee premium is paid to interrupt the orderly processing.